yyyk/gbnscript/readme.md

 a < b
 a <= b

-a and b
+c and d
-a or b
+c or d
 ```

 ### semicolon